 * Demonstrating initiative and adopting a proactive approach to all tasks and always meeting deadlines.

-The post holder will support the existing team of seven legal assistants providing cover across a variety of cases during periods of planned absence; they may take on their own case load if circumstances permit or require.
-The post holder will be expected to work predominantly in our Birmingham office but should be able to work flexibly to support the team’s activities as required.
+The role is based in our Birmingham Office.
+The post holder should be able to work flexibly to support the team’s activities and also provide cover within the FRC as necessary.
 The FRC operates a hybrid working arrangement.
-This means full-time employees will spend at least four-days per fortnight in the office, pro rata for part time employees, and any arrangement will be agreed between the employee and the line manager.
+This means full‑time employees will spend at least four-days per fortnight in the office, pro rata for part‑time employees, and any arrangement will be agreed between the employee and the line manager.

 The Person and required competencies: